m-hoffmann/react-breakpoints/README.md

 `react-hook-breakpoints` allows you to use the viewport width to load different components, opening up for building more complex responsive applications without suffering the performance problems of hidden desktop components on your mobile site and vice versa.

+**Version 4**

-Version 4.0.0 is a rewrite in typescript using react hooks uns includes the `useBreakpoint` hook.
+Is a rewrite in typescript using react hooks and includes the `useBreakpoints` hook.

+**Version 5**

+Adds the possibility to detect the breakpoints using `window.matchMedia` instead of listening to `resize` events and adds some new alternatives to simplify the usage of the library.

+Version 5 is tree shakeable.

 ## Installation